 The Qinghai Tibet train will pass by through Nagqu Prefecture.
 From Nagqu to Lhasa, there is 322 km and from Golmud to Nagqu, there is 820 km

 The train travel duration from Nagqu to Lhasa is around 4 hours.

-The other ways to get to Nagqu in the future will be the flight.
+The other way to get to Nagqu in the future will be the flight.
 The highest airport in the world will be constructed at Nagqu Prefecture.
-Name of the airport is Dagring airport, at an elevation of 4, 436 M ( 14, 553 ft )
+The name of the airport is Dagring airport, at an elevation of 4, 436 M ( 14, 553 ft )

-Horse culture is fading everywhere in our world but the good news, the horse culture is still popular in Nagqu.
+Horse culture is fading everywhere in our world but the good news, that horse culture is still popular in Nagqu.

 Every year around August, there is a horse racing festival in Nagqu.

 For horse lover Travelers, another popular horse racing festival also happens at Litang in Kham.

 During the horse race festival, it is quite difficult to get accommodation since all the Nomads will gather in Nagqu to celebrate this festival.
 Travelers have to book the tour very much in advance to have accommodation.

 Another option is to travel early in the morning from Damxung or Namtso Lake to Nagqu and after the horse race festival, travel back to Lhasa or Damxung.